kevinstorberg/pods/README.md

 ## 🎯 Purpose

-PODs transforms how software is built by providing a structured framework where AI agents collaborate systematically across the entire development lifecycle.
+PODs transforms how software is built by providing a structured framework where AI agents collaborate across the entire development lifecycle.
 Each agent embodies the expertise and responsibilities of key software development roles, enabling teams to:

 - **Scale development capacity** with AI-powered professional roles
 - **Maintain consistent quality** through structured workflows and handoffs